SomePineaple/Phantom/README.md

 ### Injecting into Minecraft

-To inject, you need some form of shader object injector for linux.
+To inject, you need some form of shared object / dll injector for linux.
 I use [injector](https://github.com/kubo/injector).